spongetoo/SM64_OldTimes/README.md

 credit:
 - me for creating hud and stuff
-- penguin for wf painting and enemies
+- penguin for wf painting, enemies, and fixing the hud
 - 1up guy for inside castle bricks

 you'll need the clean, undumped japanese Super Mario 64 rom to make the ROM.